ww898/utf-cpp/README.md

 UTF-8 and UTF-32 (UCS-32) both support 31 bit wide code points `[0‥0x7FFFFFFF]`with no restriction.
 UTF-16 supports only unicode code points `[0‥0x10FFFF]`, where high `[0xD800‥0xDBFF]` and low `[0xDC00‥0xDFFF]` surrogate regions are prohibited.

 The maximum UTF-16 symbol size is 2 words (4 bytes, both words should be in the surrogate region).
 UFT-32 (UCS-32) is always 1 word (4 bytes).
-UTF-8 has the maximum symbol size (see [conversion table](#conversion-table)):
+UTF-8 has the maximum symbol size (see [conversion table](#utf-8-conversion-table) for details):
 - 4 bytes for unicode code points
 - 6 bytes for 31bit code points